 With park workers planting along the river path the stilt pits, still pretty heavily flooded, were quite empty.
 A brief stop in the hide to photograph a Coot, was pretty pointless so I soon walked on.

-Having headed around the river path I was back making my way through the nature reserve via the central path and the first definite summer migrant flew overhead in the form of a solitary Sand Martin, it is always amazing to me that birds so small as this can fly half way around the globe each spring just to breed.
+Having headed around the river path I was back making my way through the nature reserve via the central path and the first definite summer migrant flew overhead.
+A solitary Sand Martin.
+It is always amazing to me that birds so small as this can fly half way around the globe each spring, just to breed.

 I also flushed my second sandpiper of the day as a Green Sandpiper, white rump flashing as it flew, took off high into the sky and headed away from me.

-Before eventually giving up and heading home in the intensifying rain, I had a moment with a Magpie, sat in the Farm hide and out of the side window a stunning magpie came in very close allowing me some wonderful photo opportunities, the final one being it looking a little soggy after the rain had set in.
+Before eventually giving up and heading home in the intensifying rain, I had a moment with a Magpie.
+Sat in the Farm hide out of the side window a stunning magpie came in very close.
+Allowing me some wonderful photo opportunities.
+The final one being it looking a little soggy after the rain had set in.

 |Magpie Study 2